-Oracle DRM is a hierarchy management tool that is deeply configurable.
+The fully licensed version of Oracle DRM is a deeply configurable hierarchy management tool.
 In addition to having parents and/or child nodes, each node in DRM can be configured to store additional information in properties (attributes).
 The properties can be defined, inherited or derived from other information.
 It is a truly a general purpose metadata management tool capable of providing structure to all types of systems (ERP, Data Warehouses, etc.)

 Naturally all these restrictions are removed for customers who either already own DRM or wish to purchase "Full Use" DRM.
 Be aware that unless something has changed on the licensing front, DRM is licensed on a per-node basis.
 So if you have a large number of members in your application this can be fairly costly.
 One of the slides at Kscope seemed to suggest that using DRM for mapping maintenance (FDMEE) may not be part of the restricted use license.

 Lastly, Oracle is promising to include a whitepaper and scripts to assist in the migration from EPMA to DRM, although it will probably take some knowledge of SQL and the DRM migration client.